 In an "advanced" install, you'll identify the hosts on which the various components of your TeamForge site will run.
-For each machine that's part of your site, you'll set up the needed services and edit the site-options.conf file to define how and where each service runs, and how they communicate with each other.
+For each machine that's part of your site, you'll set up the needed services and define how and where each service runs, and how they communicate with each other.